 Here’s How to Find Event Vendors to Make Your Events a Smash-Success

 Once you and your hand-picked vendors get into a groove, they’ll learn to understand your style and vision, then help you to make your off-the-wall ideas a reality.
 Not sure where to start while planning a team-building event, launch party, meeting, or speaker program?
-It’s simple to start at square one: find and book your dream venue on Peerspace, then make the most of the Concierge team!
+It’s simple to start at square one: find and book your dream venue on Peerspace, then make the most of your space’s amazing local host!

-Whether you’re planning in your own metro area or in a city on the other side of the country, the Peerspace Concierge team is a straightforward, proven resource for coordinating details for your event.
-From catering to lighting equipment to transportation, their intimate knowledge of the available spaces in the greater community makes it easy to establish and maintain vendor connections.
+Whether you’re planning in your own metro area or in a city on the other side of the country, Peerspace is a straightforward, proven resource for coordinating details for your event.
+From catering to lighting equipment to transportation, a venue’s host may have intimate knowledge of the available spaces in the greater community makes it easy to establish and maintain vendor connections.

 1. Simply ask!

 In turn, they will remember not only that you’ve taken the time to think through the team you’re building, but will appreciate that you value their opinion.
 Your high standards for hiring event vendors and interest in collaboration will not be forgotten!

 2. Put yourself out there

-Schedule coffee dates, attend small business mixers and ribbon cutting events, and volunteer for a charity event that is close to your heart.
+Schedule coffee dates, attend small business mixers and ribbon-cutting events, and volunteer for a charity event that is close to your heart.
 See whose business values align with yours.
 Show your face everywhere and let it be known that you’re interested in building partnerships.

 3. Collect business cards wherever you go

 Exchanging cards is simply a more elegant and professional way to present your contact information, especially when you’re a guest and they’re working.
 They may not have the time to chat right at that moment, so give them the opportunity to reach out and sell themselves to you.

 4. Expand your horizons and, ultimately, your network

 Stay alert for event vendors even when you’re not in your own backyard.
-Did a caterer knock your socks off or has a bluegrass band created the perfect vibe at an event at which you were a guest?
+Did a caterer knock your socks off, or has a bluegrass band created the perfect vibe at an event at which you were a guest?
 Connect with them!
 If your client swears their event won’t be complete without a taco truck or custom lighting, they’ll be willing to pay for that vendor’s travel.

 While keeping your event team local is a great idea in concept, sometimes it just isn’t feasible.
-When hiring event vendors — especially ones that have a specialty focus — avoid falling into the trap of sacrificing service (or saying no to an idea, altogether) for the sake of convenience and friendship.
+When hiring event vendors — especially ones that have a specialty focus — avoid falling into the trap of sacrificing service (or saying no to an idea altogether) for the sake of convenience and friendship.